About This Trip

 Meet your Egyptologist guide and start a chronological journey to Memphis, dating to 3,100 BC and housing the impressive statue of the Great Ramesses II.
 Following it is the Stepped Pyramid of Djoser.
 Dating to the 27th century BC, it's considered the earliest pyramid in Egypt.

-Then, comes the best-known Giza pyramids: the Great Pyramid of Pharaoh Khufu (BC 26th Century), the Pyramid of Khafre, and the Pyramid of Menkaure.
+Then, comes the best-known Giza pyramids: the Great Pyramid of Khufu, the Pyramid of Khafre, and the Pyramid of Menkaure.
 Next to them, the majestic Sphinx has guarded them silently for over 4,000 years.
-The more adventurous ones may pay a little extra on the site to discover the inner of a Pharaoh's tomb.
+If you or your kids are curious about the interior structure of the pyramid, you may pay a little extra on the site to go inside the pyramid.

 - B